Queensland

 - you are working or volunteering with children for 7 days or less per calendar year

-- you hold a current interstate registration in a similar regulated activity and are not a resident of Tasmania
+- you hold a current interstate registration in a similar regulated activity

 - you are a close relative of the child (this does not apply to kinship carers)